Scattering of mesons in quantum simulators: Mesonic current

 with $\vec j=(j_1,j_2,\dots,j_{2q})$, and the total mesonic density

 The mesonic current is defined as $J (x) =\sum_{i=1}^{q} J_i(x)$, with

 where $\hat e_n$ is the unit vector along the direction of $j_n$.

-As an example, in Fig.~\ref{fig:current}-(a) we plot the time-evolving profile of the meson current $J(x,t)$ for the scattering event discussed in Fig.~3 of the main text.
+As an example, in Fig.~\ref{fig:current}-(a) we plot the time-evolving profile of the meson current $J(x,t)$ for the scattering event discussed in Fig.~(\ref{fig:momentumdistribution}).
 The red (blue) color is associated to positive (negative) current, i.e., to a meson moving to the right (left).

 The mesonic density and current satisfy the continuity equation

 The proof of this equation is reported in the next section.
 We now derive the constraints imposed on the scattering solutions of the Schroedinger equation by the continuity equation.